fdrcdtrz/TETREES/README.md

     - Once again, several input parameters can be modified to adapt the analysis to different datasets or experimental conditions: the base path (`base_path`), the folder lists (`folders_proposed` and `folders_benchmark`), and the vector of services (`num_services`).

-  - Finally, the `plot_pareto_fronts.m` script is designed to visualize Pareto fronts obtained from multiple experimental configurations, highlighting the trade-off between network performance and social or ethical value.
+  - Finally, the `Pareto_Frontiers_Constructios.m` script is designed to visualize Pareto fronts obtained from multiple experimental configurations, highlighting the trade-off between network performance and social or ethical value.
 Each curve in the plot corresponds to a different configuration.
 For each configuration, the script reads the file `pareto_solutions.csv` located inside a results folder, extracts the total network quality performance (KPI) and total social and ethical value (KVI), and plots these as a series of connected points.
 The result is a comparative figure that shows how the Pareto fronts shift under varying system conditions.

     - Among the input parameters which can be modified to tailor the analysis, we recall the main path (`main_folder`).
 The list of result folders (`result_names`) defines which configurations are included in the plot and can be adjusted depending on the set of experiments being compared.